Skills

 Traditional fishing at Inle lake in Myanmar

-Traditional fishing at Inle lake is endemic and very specific for this local environment.
-Inle lake is the second largest lake in Myanmar with a size of approximately 50 square miles (abt.
+Traditional fishing at Inle Lake is endemic and specific to this local environment.
+Inle Lake is the second largest lake in Myanmar, approximately 50 square miles (abt.
 116 km2).
-During the dry season, the average…
+During the dry season, the average water depth is only 7…

 Brief historical overview of man’s use of fire

 Mankind’s use of fire goes back an extraordinary length of time.
-From humble collecting and guarding natural fires to producing fire by sparks or friction took about 1,5 mio years.
-Since more than 500,000 years, mankind is producing fires themselves…
+From humble collecting and guarding natural fires to producing fire by sparks or friction took about 1,5 million years.
+For more than 500,000 years, mankind has been producing fires…

 Monkey orange, an eagerly sought-after fruit